berenslab/pygridfit/README.md

 pip install -e pygridfit
 ```

-By default `pygridfit` will use `scipy.sparse.linalg.spsolve` to solve sparse matrix, which would be slow.
-For faster performance, you can install [scikit-sparse](https://github.com/scikit-sparse/scikit-sparse) manually (as it requires extra dependencies):
+By default, `pygridfit` uses `scipy.sparse.linalg.spsolve` to solve sparse matrices, which can be slow.
+For faster performance, you can manually install [scikit-sparse](https://github.com/scikit-sparse/scikit-sparse), as it requires additional dependencies:

 ```bash
 # mac